webplatform/docs/css/properties/color/index.md

 /* with a RGB percentage value */ p { color: rgb(25.1%,87.8%,81.6%) }

-/* with a HSL value */
+/* with an HSL value */
 p { color: hsl(174,72%,56%) }

 /* We now want our color to be 20% translucent which means a 80% opacity */

-/* We can set the color with a RGBa value */ p { color: rgb(64,224,208,0.8) }
+/* We can achieve this with an RGBa value */ p { color: rgba(64,224,208,0.8) }

-/* Or a HSLa value */
+/* Or an HSLa value */
-p { color: hsl(174,72%,56%,0.8) }
+p { color: hsla(174,72%,56%,0.8) }
 }}
 }}
 {{Notes_Section
-|Usage=Though CSS color values are precisely defined, they may appear differently on an output device.
-Most of them are not calibrated, and some browsers do not support output devices color profile.
-Without these, color rendering may vary a lot.
+|Usage=Though CSS color values are precisely defined, they may appear differently between different output devices.
+Most of them are not calibrated, and some browsers do not support output device color profiles.
+Without these, color rendering may vary significantly.
 |Notes==== Default color ===
 Some browsers change the default color from black to another color in their default css (user-agent stylesheet).

 === RGB, HSL, RGBa and HSLa support ===
-RGB, HSL, RGBa and HSLa are not supported by older browsers, therefore if you do use such colours, you should also provide a fallback color property that uses something similar but more widely supported, like a hex value, either placed next to the modern color value but earlier in the cascade, or in a separate stylesheet hidden behind a conditional comment.
+HSL, RGBa and HSLa are not supported by older browsers (IE6-8), therefore if you do use such colours you should also provide a fallback color property that uses something similar but more widely supported, like a hex value.
+This should be placed either next to the modern color value but earlier in the cascade, or in a separate stylesheet hidden behind a conditional comment.

 === Separating foreground from background ===
 In order to make it easier for users to see and hear content including separating foreground from background, [[http://www.w3.org/TR/2008/REC-WCAG20-20081211/ WCAG]] indicates the following: